 Traditional pump-action and semi-automatic tactical shotguns share one serious shortcoming: They are slow to reload.
 Although they possess formidable short-range terminal performance, they hold a limited number of rounds.
 When those rounds are gone, the magazine takes a considerable amount of time to replenish.
 This is due to their feeding from a tube magazine.

 Magazine capacity is, of course, limited by tube length.
 Rounds need to be loaded one at a time, and under stress this can be agonizingly slow.
 In reality, loading a traditional shotgun is no faster than loading a French Mle.
-1886 Lebel, and that was obsolete before World War I. Luckily, a tube full of 00 buck is all that’s required in a typical self-defense scenario.
-However, if you’ve ever longed for a tactical shotgun that was a bit more modern, there is one to consider.
+1886 Lebel, and that was obsolete before World War I. Luckily, a tube full of 00 buck is all that’s required in most life-threatening situations.
+However, if you’ve ever longed for a shotgun that was a bit more modern, there is one to consider.
 It’s the Saiga-12, and it’s a 12-gauge shotgun variation of the famous AK-47.
+The ruggedness and dependability of the action together with the fast reload time will put you in front of any action.

 Saiga, which means Steppe antelope, is a line of sporting firearms produced by Kalashnikov Concern in Izhevsk, Russia.